Efforts on to reduce risk of climate change

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHITRAL: Adviser to Prime Minister on Climate Change Malik Amin Aslam on Tuesday said that Chitral and Gilgit-Baltistan were the worst-affected places of extreme weather conditions in Pakistan.
+CHITRAL: Advisor to Prime Minister on Climate-change Malik Amin Aslam on Tuesday said that Chitral and Gilgit-Baltistan were the worst-affected places of extreme weather conditions in Pakistan.

 Speaking at a function arranged by the United Nations Development Programme’s Glacial Lake Outburst Flood (GLOF) project to mark the International Day for Disaster Risk Reduction, Malik Amin Aslam said that the government was taking tangible steps as Prime Minister Imran Khan vision to reduce effects of climate change on the vulnerable communities.